juliasilge/supervised-ML-case-studies-course/slides/chapter3_01.md

   - The environment
   - Gay rights

-Notes: There are a lot of questions on this survey, so many that I can't go over them all with you in this video, but they are all about people's opinions on political and economic topics.
+Notes: There are a lot of questions on this survey, so many that I can't go over them all with you in this course, but they are all about people's opinions on political and economic topics.
 The survey asks respondents how they feel about where the US economy is headed, whether they think their vote makes a difference, and how important various issues are to them.

 ---